ismail9k/ismail9k.com/content/blog/tailwind-css-why-it-s-not-my-cup-of-tea.md

 ---
-title: "Tailwind CSS: An Unpopular Opinion on Why It's Not My Cup of Tea"
+title: "Tailwind CSS: Why It's Not My Cup of Tea"
 date: 2023-07-30T00:00:00.000Z
-slug: tailwind-css-an-unpopular-opinion-on-why-it-s-not-my-cup-of-tea
+slug: tailwind-css-why-it-s-not-my-cup-of-tea
 ---

 Like everything, there are people who support and oppose certain things.
 For example, sushi may be someone's favorite food, while others can't stand its smell.